Pagan background of Christmas

 Saturnalia was a festival held between 17 and 24 December, which began in the days of the Roman Empire.
 This was a week of feasting, gift-giving and an excuse for an orgy during the Northern Hemisphere's winter solstice.
 The objective of the debauchery and dancing around (carol1) was to give the sun a nudge and send a message to Mother Earth to begin reproducing for the spring.
 This seemed to work quite well because sure enough, in spring things started growing again.

 The traditional Christmas colours of red and green, being complementary colours2, represent male and female, fertility and incubation.
 Pagan decorations still seen around Christmas include the red berries and green leaves of holly, mistletoe and wreaths.
-Yule festivities are a mixture of customs and beliefs going back thousands of years.

 In the 2nd century, the winter solstice was 6 January and Christians celebrated both the birth and the appearance of God's Son on that day, Epiphany Day.